JSKenyon/lightcurve-pipeline/README.md

 stimela -C run lightcurve-pipline.yml -t init
 ```

-Thereafter the, remainder of the pipeline can be run using:
+Thereafter the remainder of the pipeline can be run using:
 ```
 stimela -C run lightcurve-pipline.yml
 ```